sg-crest A Singapore Government Agency Website

 Serving a private summons

-After the court has issued the summons, you need to serve the summons on the defendant.
-This means handing the summons to the defendant in person.
+Step 3: After the court has issued the summons, you need to serve the summons on the accused.
+This means handing the summons to the accused in person.

-If you do not have a lawyer, an authorised person from the court must serve the summons on the defendant.
+If you do not have a lawyer, an authorised person from the court must serve the summons on the accused.
 You need to:

 • Pay the transport charges for this trip.

-If the defendant is not at home to receive the summons personally, the process server may obtain the court's permission to serve the summons in one of the following ways:
+If the accused is not present to receive the summons personally, you may obtain the court's permission to serve the summons in one of the following ways:

-• By leaving the summons with an adult member of the defendant's household.
+• Option 1: By leaving the summons with an adult member of the accused's household.

-• By affixing the summons on the front door of the defendant's place of residence.
+• Option 2: By affixing the summons on the front door of the accused's place of residence.

 Note

-The summons can only be served on defendants living in Singapore.
-It cannot be served on defendants who are living overseas.
+The summons can only be served on accused persons living in Singapore.
+It cannot be served on accused persons living overseas.

 Hearing of a private summons